Resources for Immigrant Communities During COVID-19 Pandemic

 Healthcare services and most health insurance except non-emergency Medicaid

-While Medicaid is included, the following Medicaid benefits are excluded:
+While Medicaid is included in the new Public Charge rule, the following Medicaid benefits are excluded:

 Services funded by Medicaid but provided under the Individuals with Disabilities Education Act (IDEA)